dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

 .. constant:: $boole-c1

-   The logical operator that is always he same as the complement of the first integer argument to the *boole* function.
+   The logical operator that is always the same as the complement of the first integer argument to the *boole* function.

    :type: :class:`<integer>`